MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 - For purchase protection, an AI risk model is run that generates a risk score for the transaction.
 Therefore, these rules contain both prior-to-all-scoring clauses and post-risk scoring clauses.
 - For account protection, a bot model is run in addition to a risk model.
 These models generate a bot score and risk score, respectively.
 Therefore, these rules contain prior-to-all-scoring clauses, post-bot-scoring clauses, and post-risk-scoring clauses.
 - For custom assessments, no AI models are run, and these rules contain only prior-to-all-scoring clauses.
 - Assessments created using the [Assessment wizard](assessment-create-new.md#assessment-wizard-overview) don’t have a concept of prior-to-scoring and post-scoring clauses.
-Instead, all clauses are executed sequentially (top to bottom) based on the order they are listed in the rule.
+Instead, all clauses are executed sequentially (top to bottom) based on the order they're listed in the rule.

 #### Prior-to-all-scoring clauses

 Prior-to-all-scoring clauses are run before Fraud Protection's AI models are run.
-Therefore, they are run before any bot or risk assessment scores have been generated.
+Therefore, they're run before any bot or risk assessment scores have been generated.
 These clauses can use any combination of fields that are sent as part of the event payload and contained in [lists](lists.md).
 They can be configured to implement embargo, geofencing, or other business policies.

 The following example helps you review purchases when users buy a product in a market outside their geographical location.